-Robert is attracted to Suzie because of her beauty and energy.
-He tells her she is “the prettiest girl in Hong Kong”, and he “thought so from the first moment” he saw her.
+Robert’s initial attraction to Suzie is because of her beauty and energy.
+He tells her that she is “the prettiest girl in Hong Kong”, and he “thought so from the first moment” he saw her.
 Her life energy is seen when they take a boat ride, and she whispers in his ear, making him laugh.
 Suzie is a fountain of youth to Robert.

-Not only is Suzie young and beautiful, a woman “not even twenty,” but she is a woman who has sexual power over a man.
-When she dances, swerving her hips, Robert is spellbound.
+Not only is Suzie young and beautiful, a woman “not even twenty,” but she has sexual power over men.
+When she dances, she swerves her hips, and Robert is spellbound.
 Kay O’Neill (Sylvia Syms), who Robert is also attracted to, does not have Suzie’s vibrant sexuality.

 Robert wants to rescue Suzie from her life of prostitution, and, in rescuing her, this strengthens his masculine identity.
 A man “pushing forty”, he is approaching a period of life when many men have a mid-life crisis.
 His job as an architect “never satisfied” him, and he “fell into a pattern.”
 To create a new life for himself, he moves to Hong Kong to pursue his dream of becoming a painter.
 However, when he runs out of money, his dream—and a renewed identity along with it—collapses.
-Rescuing Suzie from prostitution becomes a way for Robert to find a new identity apart from his art.
-His dream of becoming an artist may be dead, but he finds a new identity as a knight errant, rescuing a damsel in distress.
+Robert finds a new identity as a knight errant, rescuing a damsel in distress.

 Suzie is attracted to Robert because of his goodness and maturity.
 She wants a “good man with [a] big heart.”
 As a prostitute, she sells her body to sailors who are physically and verbally abusive.
-She is attracted to Robert because he does not take advantage of her, even when she offers herself sexually to him.
-He tells her, “an artist always tries to look deeper.”
+He tells her: “an artist always tries to look deeper.”
 He sees something “deeper” in Suzie, and treats her with dignity and respect.

-Suzie’s relationship with Robert strengthens her self-worth as a woman.
-As a prostitute, she suffers from low self-esteem, creating a false history that she is the daughter of a rich man, often telling Robert, “I am not [a] dirty street girl.”
+Suzie’s relationship with Robert strengthens her self-worth.
+As a prostitute, she suffers from low self-esteem, creating a false history that she is the daughter of a rich man, often telling Robert: “I am not [a] dirty street girl.”
 These are all attempts to protect her fragile self-image.
-With Robert, she feels loved and accepted.
+With Robert, she feels loved and accepted despite being a prostitute.

 Suzie is also drawn to Robert because he can financially provide for her.
 As an architect, he has greater earning potential than most young men in Hong Kong.
 Robert may not be able to provide an income for Suzie as a painter, but he has a career as a draftsman that he can return to.
 Suzie cannot read or write, has no work experience, and when her beauty fades, her ability to earn money as a prostitute will also fade.
 If she wants to have another child, Robert can give her long-term financial security.

-Love is a mystery that can never be fully understood or explained; yet it is not a complete mystery why older men and younger women can be attracted to each other.
-The beauty and energy of a younger woman can make an older man feel younger and more alive, and, if he wants to become a father, then marrying a woman his own age may be no longer be an option.
-Young women today may not want a man to provide for them, but they do want to avoid marrying a man whom they will have to financially provide for.
-A young woman can be swept away by an older man who is emotionally mature, has a successful career, and above all, treats her like gold.
+Love is a mystery that can never be fully understood or explained, yet there are reasons why older men and younger women are often attracted to each other.
+The beauty and energy of a younger woman can make an older man feel young again and more alive, and if he wants to become a father, then marrying a woman his own age may be no longer be an option.
+Young women today may not want a man to provide for them, but they are often reluctant to marry a man they will have to financially support.
+If a young woman has had negative experiences with men her own age, she can be swept off her feet by an older man who has a successful career, is emotionally mature, and above all, treats her like gold.